 If you want to buy a bunch of tents for all your needs, you could get a one-person tent for all your solo backpacking (or bikepacking) trips, a two-person tent for trips you take with a friend, a big car-camping tent for weekends you go out with friends and want to spread out all your stuff and maybe just stand up inside your tent because you can.
 Or you could just buy a basic 2-person backpacking tent and use it for everything—including not taking up as much space as three separate tents in your gear closet/garage.
-I still own an older version of MSR’s Hubba Hubba that I got in 2007, and have recently been impressed with Big Agnes’s Copper Spur UL2, but they’re both pretty high-end.
-If you’re looking to spend a little less, REI has sold about a million Half Dome 2 tents over the past decade, and it’s still under $200.
+I have recently been impressed with Big Agnes’s Copper Spur UL2, but it’s still pretty high-end.
+If you’re looking to spend a little less, REI has sold about a million Half Dome 2 tents over the past decade, and it’s still under $250.

 11. 15-degree Sleeping Bag